 Results on LFW.
 The comparison between the experimental results of the proposed approach and other existing methods on the LFW data set is presented in Table [table1].
-As shown in the table, we outperform prior works across all input sizes.
-In particular, our TMR network achieves the highest accuracy of 95.9%, 97.9%, 98.7%, 99.1%, and 99.7%, as well as an improvement of 1.3%, 0.8%, 0.4%, 0.6%, and 0.4% compared with Baseline.
-The improvement of performance is better for smaller resolutions, indicating that our model has good adaptability in representation learning with low resolutions.
-The reason is that both DCR and TCM minimize the distance only between the representations at the final layer.
-The intermediate features, which always contain the structural patterns and as significant differentiating factors in face recognition, are left unconstrained.
+As shown in the table, the proposed method outperforms prior works across all input sizes.
+In particular, our TMR network achieves the highest accuracy of 95.9%, 97.9%, 98.7%, 99.1%, and 99.7%, as well as an improvement of 1.3%, 0.8%, 0.4%, 0.6%, and 0.4% over Baseline.
+The improvement is more significant at smaller resolutions, indicating that our model is adaptable at representation learning with low resolutions.
+Both DCR and TCM minimize the distance between the representations at the final layer only.
+The intermediate features, which always contain the structural patterns and act as significant differentiating factors in face recognition, are left unconstrained.
 Our TMR network introduces supervision on multi-scale intermediate features to fully capture the guidance from HR to LR images, thus obtaining more robust representations.
-The results of the LFW data set show that our approach is especially beneficial in various low resolutions.
+The results of experiments on the LFW data set show that our approach is especially beneficial at lower resolutions.

-Face verification accuracy (%) of different methods using different probe sizes on LFW data set.
+Face verification accuracy (%) of different methods using different probe sizes on the LFW data set.
 Our baseline is the LR network trained by ArcFace loss.